oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/results/README.md

 Re1 Co1 Re2 Co2 ....
 Re311 Co311 (311 becouse it was decleared at PEAKSAMPLESTOSAVE, if not whatever the value setted, then the following peak) Re1 Co1 ...

-To read/plot this type of file you can play the [PlotSignal.m](https://github.com/oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/blob/master/results/PlotSignal.m) found in this directory.
+To read/plot this type of file you can play the script [PlotSignal.m](https://github.com/oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/blob/master/scripts/PlotSignal.m).

 ### PeakIterationX.bin with DDM (DDMQUANT>1):